 (k) give such assistance to the Registrar, or a Person authorised by the Registrar, as the Registrar or the authorised Person reasonably requests in relation to the performance of the Registrar’s functions and powers under the ECNL including, without limitation, reasonable access to its ELN and to the records of the ELNO; and

-(l) establish, implement, review and keep current a Business Plan.
+(l) establish, implement, review and keep current a Business Plan; and

+(m) obtain and maintain approval as a Code Operator Member, and comply with the Industry Code for e-Conveyancing Payments, once it has taken effect.

 5.4 ELNO Service Fees

-5.4.1 The ELNO may charge ELNO Service Fees in accordance with its pricing policy.
+5.4.1 An ELNO may charge ELNO Service Fees in accordance with its pricing policy.

 5.4.2 If the ELNO charges ELNO Service Fees, the ELNO must: